Citroen C5 Aircross Hybrid performance, engine, top speed

 - 2Range, MPG, CO2 & chargingThe C5 Aircross Hybrid returns similarly impressive numbers to other large plug-in hybrid family cars

-- 4Engines, drive & performance - currently readingPerformance from the 222bhp petrol-electric engine is strong, but in other respects the C5 Aircross isn't that great to drive
+- 4Performance, engine & drive - currently readingPerformance from the 222bhp petrol-electric engine is strong, but in other respects the C5 Aircross isn't that great to drive